slugbyte/www.slugbyte.com/src/components/blog/needy-for-speedy/index.md

 ### Object.setPrototypeOf
 THE LAST IMPLEMENTATION, PHIEAW!

-This one is also similar to the first three, and MDN also points to `Object.setPrototypeOf()` as a good way to set an objects prototype.
-ALSO SPOILER ALERT ITS HELLLLZA SLOOOOOOWW!
+This one is also similar to the first three, and MDN also points to `Object.setPrototypeOf()` as a good way to set an object's prototype.
+ALSO, SPOILER ALERT ITS HELLLLZA SLOOOOOOWW!
 ``` js
 function NoteSetPrototypeOf(type, value){
   let result = { type, value}